RedKenrok/node-audiorecorder/README.md

 ```

 > 'arecord' might not work on all operating systems.
 If you can't capture any sound with 'arecord', try to change device to 'arecord -l'.

+> See the [arecord documentation](https://linux.die.net/man/1/arecord) for more detail on its options.

+> See the [sox documentation](http://sox.sourceforge.net/Docs/Documentation) for more detail on the rec and sox options.

 ### Methods
 ```javascript